Robert Frost: Early life

 Robert Frost was born in San Francisco to journalist William Prescott Frost Jr. and Isabelle Moodie.
-His father was a descendent of Nicholas Frost of Tiverton, Devon, England, who had sailed to New Hampshire in 1634 on the Wolfrana, and his mother was a Scottish immigrant.
+His father was a descendant of Nicholas Frost of Tiverton, Devon, England, who had sailed to New Hampshire in 1634 on the Wolfrana, and his mother was a Scottish immigrant.

 Frost was also a descendant of Samuel Appleton, one of the early English settlers of Ipswich, Massachusetts, and Rev. George Phillips, one of the early English settlers of Watertown, Massachusetts.

 Frost's father was a teacher and later an editor of the San Francisco Evening Bulletin (which later merged with the San Francisco Examiner), and an unsuccessful candidate for city tax collector.
 After his death on May 5, 1885, the family moved across the country to Lawrence, Massachusetts, under the patronage of Robert's grandfather William Frost Sr., who was an overseer at a New England mill.
-Frost graduated from Lawrence High School in 1892.
+Frost graduated from Lawrence High School in 1892, where he published his first poem in the high school magazine, served as class poet and, with his future wife Elinor White, was co-valedictorian.
 Frost's mother joined the Swedenborgian church and had him baptized in it, but he left it as an adult.

-Although known for his later association with rural life, Frost grew up in the city, and he published his first poem in his high school's magazine.
+Although known for his later association with rural life, Frost grew up in the city.
 He attended Dartmouth College for two months, long enough to be accepted into the Theta Delta Chi fraternity.
-Frost returned home to teach and to work at various jobs, including helping his mother teach her class of unruly boys, delivering newspapers, and working in a factory maintaining carbon arc lamps.
+Frost returned home to teach and to work at various jobs, helping his mother teach her class of unruly boys, delivering newspapers and working in a factory maintaining carbon arc lamps.
 He said that he did not enjoy these jobs, feeling that his true calling was to write poetry.